MikhailTodes/portfolio/_projects/1myhog_racer.md

 # Electronics

 ### Motors
-For the drive motor I used was a brushless DC motor built by XXD called the A2212 KV1400.
+For the drive motor I used a brushless DC motor built by XXD called the A2212 KV1400.
 It weighs 47g , draws a no-load current of half an amp, and has a KV rating of 1400.
 I connected it up to a HW30A ESC for control.

 The two servo motors are <a href="/portfolio/public/pdfs/hs755hb.pdf" target="_blank">HI_TEC's HS_755HB</a> with a weight of 110 grams and a torque rating of 13.2 Kg-cm.
 These are more than powerful enough to provide the required torque to turn the MYHOG's gimbal.